aesthetic-suite/framework/README.md

 [![npm version](https://badge.fury.io/js/%40aesthetic%core.svg)](https://www.npmjs.com/package/@aesthetic/core)
 [![npm deps](https://david-dm.org/milesj/aesthetic.svg?path=packages/core)](https://www.npmjs.com/package/@aesthetic/core)

+> Currently in development.
+Packages are in a usable state, while documentation is currently being
+> written.

-Aesthetic is an end-to-end multi-platform styling suite that offers a strict design system, robust atomic CSS-in-JS engine, a structural style sheet specification (SSS), a low-runtime solution, and much more!
+Aesthetic is an end-to-end, multi-platform styling and design suite, that offers the following packages.

+- [Compiler](./packages/compiler) - Compiles a design system YAML configuration into Android, iOS, and Web targets -- like Less, Sass, or CSS-in-JS.
+- [Design System](./packages/system) - JavaScript implementation of the design system configuration, with theme and user preference support (color schemes, contrast levels, etc).
+- [Structured Style Sheets](./packages/sss) - Also known as SSS, it provides a type-safe and structured style sheet format for CSS-in-JS solutions.
+Provides parsers for local and global scopes.
+- [Style](./packages/style) - Low-level API that renders CSS declarations into the DOM using atomic class names and CSS variables for high performance, low filesize, and efficient caching.
+Also supports server-side rendering and client-side hydration.
+- [Core](./packages/core) - Core API the combines the previous 4 packages into a single but powerful CSS-in-JS solution.
+Is framework agnostic and can be used within any project.
+- [React](./packages/react) - React integration that is built on top of the core API.
+Provides hook and HOC based patterns, with support for contextual themes, directionality, and SSR.

 ## Goals

 There are many styling solutions that exist, but none of them are perfect.
-They either offer too little or too many features, are not cross-platform, have complicated APIs, too much overhead, so on and so forth.
+They either offer too little, or too much, are not cross-platform, have complicated APIs, require too much overhead, so on and so forth.

-Aesthetic aims to solve all of these problems as streamlined and efficient as possible by delivering on the following goals for both designers and engineers.
+Aesthetic aims to solve all of these problems as streamlined and efficient as possible by delivering on the following goals for both designers _and_ engineers.

 - **Designers must be able to contribute.** To support this, the design system is configured in YAML, which is easy to learn, read, and write, and works across all operating systems and